texas-robocamp/texas-robocamp.github.io/virtual/before/using_linux.md

 ### Getting to a Web Browser

-By default, the Ubuntu logo will be displayed on the launcher to the left of the monitor in the bottom left-hand corner.
+A grid of nine dots will be displayed on the launcher to the left of the monitor in the bottom left-hand corner.

-**TODO** *Random idea but we could totally change the icon to be Bevo or the little robocamp bot.
-It's apparently just /usr/share/icons/Adwaita/scalable/actions/view-app-grid-symbolic.svg*

 1. Click on the grid icon.